AmirMohammad-Sharbati/design-algorithms-exercises/1/1_1/README.md

-## Question 1 of Assignment 1 : DP algorithm question
+## Question 1 of Assignment 1 : DP algorithm question or Greedy?

 In this question we have n numbers in input (actualy first number is n and after that we expect n numbers) called them ai (not AI, a with index i :)))